JuanAKAJuan/pong-game/README.md

     - Reset the game using "R".
     - Exit the game using "Q" or "ESC".
     - Toggle (pause and resume) the background music using "P".
-- [ ] Randomize the initial speed of the ball in the Game1.
+- [x] Randomize the initial speed of the ball in the Game1.
 ResetGame() method so that the x component of the speed is in the intervals [4, 6] or [-6, -4] and the y component is in the intervals [3, 5] or [-5, -3].
 Use the Random class for this task.
 - [ ] Display a text that displays your name.
 You need to generate a new sprite font.
-- [ ] Implement an accurate collision detection system.